fsantanna-no/ce0-old/README.md

 ## User

 A user type is a [new type](TODO) introduced by the programmer.
-A user type holds values created from [custom subtype constructors](TODO) also introduced by the programmer.
+A user type holds values created from [subtype constructors](TODO) also introduced by the programmer.
-A user type can be an alias if its value holds a reference to another value of the same type.

 A user type identifier starts with an uppercase letter and might be prefixed with an ampersand `&` if an alias:

 ```
-List    Int     Tree     &List
+List    Int     Tree
 ```

 The type `Int` is a primitive type that holds [integer values](#TODO).

 ## Tuple

-A tuple type combines a fixed number of other types to form a compound type.
+A tuple type holds [compound values](TODO) from a fixed number of other types:
-A tuple type holds [compound values](TODO) from its combined types.

 A tuple type identifier is a comma-separated list of types, enclosed in
 parentheses: